Thank you for stopping by.. Shop online - Support your Friends.......Explore your Parks - Challenge!

 The Friends of Wisconsin State Parks (FWSP) invites all interested individuals to enter their favorite state park, forest, trail, or recreation area photo in our annual photography competition.
-Winners will be featured in the 2024 Friends of Wisconsin State Parks Calendar, released in the Fall of 2023.
+Winners will be featured in the 2025 Friends of Wisconsin State Parks Calendar, released December 2024.

 There are so many opportunities to enjoy the Wisconsin state parks during all four seasons.
 We are looking for photo entries that include beautiful scenery along with people recreating and enjoying activities like hiking, picnicking, cross-country skiing, kayaking/canoeing, horseback riding, biking, and exploring.